QPG-MIT/optiverse/docs/INSPECT_WAVEPLATE_FIX.md

 ## Impact

-- ✅ Pipet tool now shows correct polarization **before** the waveplate
+- ✅ Inspect tool now shows correct polarization **before** the waveplate
-- ✅ Pipet tool now shows correct polarization **after** the waveplate
+- ✅ Inspect tool now shows correct polarization **after** the waveplate
 - ✅ No change to visual rendering (rays look the same)
 - ✅ No impact on beamsplitters, mirrors, or lenses (they already create separate segments)